ericstewart/rails-weather/README.md

 All data is currently forced to imperial units, though with an extra API parameter and a bit more view logic this could become user selectable.

+### Current Design Tradeoffs

+* With no database, there is no data recorded other than logging to track what locations are requested and how often
+* Heavy reliance on caching both for the api results and views.

+### Objects

+With the current simplicity of the user interface, there is a single Controller called `WeatherController`.
+It supports an index view taking user input (address information focusing on zip code at present).

+The only model is `LocationWeather`, a client for the external weather API.
+It abstracts the details of making requests to the external weather API and handling types of responses at a high level.
+At present though, the response JSON is passed directly as a Hash for use in the views, so the abstractions currently leaks.
+As this application evolved, we would want to change this, most likely defining internal fields for data and mapping those within the client or a result object that can adapt the responses to the applicaiton standard (in order to decouple the particular API chosen from the rest of the application).

+### Scalability

+Due to caching and no database interaction, the application can likely handle reasonably significant traffic by providing a good `CacheStore` and sufficient pool of request handlers.

+If there are a significant number of frequent requesters, adding expiring cache headers would improve caching further, but probably not for most indivdiual users.
+The next step here would be to store cached results in a proxy cache by setting headers to "public and cacheable" and fronting the applicaiton with a reverse proxy cache server such as nginx or even a CDN.

 ## Weather Data Source

 This project was set up to use the [Tomorrow API](https://www.tomorrow.io).
 You will need to sign up and create a free account in order to get your own api key.